Random Access Codes: Explicit Constructions, Optimality, and Classical-Quantum Gaps: Optimal random access codes

 i.e., the decoder becomes deterministic.
 Conversely, for any deterministic decoder, ${\bf c}^{(m)}(P_{\rm D})$ necessarily lies in $\{0,1\}^L$ (see Eq.~\eqref{eq:def-cm}).
 Hence, the set $S(P_{\rm D})=\{{\bf c}^{(m)}(P_{\rm D})\mid {\bf m}\in\{0,1\}^k\}$ is a subset of $\{0,1\}^L$.
 Therefore, assuming $S\subset\{0,1\}^L$ is equivalent to assuming a deterministic decoder. \end{proofE}

-If Conjecture~\ref{conjecture:worst} is true, the problem of finding the optimal $(L,k)$-RAC maximizing the worst-case decoding success probability can be written in MILP.
+If Conjecture~\ref{conjecture:worst} holds, the problem of finding the optimal $(L,k)$-RAC maximizing the worst-case decoding success probability can be written in MILP.
 If not, the solution of such an MILP gives an achievable $(L,k)$-RAC maximizing the worst-case decoding success probability because the feasible region with $S\subset \{0,1\}^L$ is narrower than that with $S\subset[0,1]^L$.
+In addition, assuming this conjecture holds, a worst-case optimal $(L,L-1)$-RAC can be constructed as follows.